adityaraj5200/CS-Fundamentals-OAs/CS Fundamentals.md

 * On **interrupts**, **I/O requests**, or **preemptive scheduling**.

-## Q.3.
-Explain paging and segmentation
+## Q.6: Explain paging and segmentation
-## Q.4.
-What is a page fault?
+## Q.7: What is a page fault?
-## Q.5.
-What is a deadlock?
+## Q.8: What is a deadlock?
-## Q.6.
-What are the necessary conditions for deadlock?
+## Q.9: What are the necessary conditions for deadlock?
-## Q.7.
-How can deadlocks be prevented or avoided?
+## Q.10: How can deadlocks be prevented or avoided?
-## Q.8.
-What is process synchronization and why is it needed?
+## Q.11: What is process synchronization and why is it needed?
-## Q.9.
-Explain the difference between preemptive and non-preemptive scheduling
+## Q.12: Explain the difference between preemptive and non-preemptive scheduling
-## Q.10.
-What are different CPU scheduling algorithms?
+## Q.13: What are different CPU scheduling algorithms?
-## Q.11.
-What is a critical section problem?
+## Q.14: What is a critical section problem?
-## Q.12.
-What is thrashing in OS?
+## Q.15: What is thrashing in OS?
-## Q.13.
-Explain virtual memory
+## Q.16: Explain virtual memory
-## Q.14.
-What is a semaphore and how is it used?
+## Q.17: What is a semaphore and how is it used?
-## Q.15.
-What are system calls?
+## Q.18: What are system calls?

 ---

-## Q. HTTP vs HTTPS?
+## Q.19:vs HTTPS?

 **HTTP vs HTTPS (Interview Answer):**